 One of the most difficult tasks in construction during the winter months is dealing with the weather conditions.
 Moving building materials and equipment out of the rain, snow, and ice is time-consuming and requires effort and manpower.
 A temporary warehouse building will allow for all materials and equipment to remain dry, clean and undamaged, especially during winter months.

 In humid or wet environments, moisture and mold can damage or change the efficacy of certain materials.
 A temporary warehouse building will reduce the amount of exposure to moisture, which is especially important for a material such as drywall or framing lumber.
+Our TFS structures use durable, non-corrosive materials that meet the challenges presented by these harsh conditions.

 Proper ventilation within the structure will also help to control moisture levels.
 Ventilation options of either exhaust fans or louvers will keep equipment, vehicles, and materials in the best possible condition.
 This equates to a cost savings because materials will not be misplaced or need to be replaced from damage.